jdefilippo/coding-challenges/README.md

 # coding-challenges

 This documents my progress on various coding challenges, mostly written in C++ or Python.
-Currently, I am using LeetCode: https://leetcode.com/
+Currently, I am using [LeetCode](https://leetcode.com/) as a question bank.

 | # | Title | Solution |
 ------------ | ------------- | -------------